JakobKrause/RUST_FNN_LMA/README.md

-# Neural Network Regression with RKL
+# Neural Network Regression in Rust with Levenberg Marquardt Training

 A Rust implementation demonstrating neural network regression on multimodal functions using the [RKL (Rust Keras Like)](https://github.com/AhmedBoin/Rust-Keras-Like) library.